davidhjp/davidhjp.github.io/about.md

 ---

 Hello, my name is Heejong Park.
-I have worked at the University of Auckland for two years as a research fellow and a software developer.
-My main research area is formal languages and execution platforms for real-time embedded systems.
+I have worked at the University of Auckland for two years as a research fellow and software developer.
+My main research areas are formal languages and execution platforms for real-time embedded systems.

 ### Academic background
 - 2011--2015 PhD in Electrical and Electronics Engineering, the University of